HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 </soap:Envelope>
 ```

+As with other XXE scenarios, success depends on the parser resolving the external entity before the application rejects the message for semantic reasons.

 ### Injection in the SOAP Header

-The header is also parsed and can be used as injection point:
+The header is also parsed and can therefore become an injection point in implementations that process the full XML document before applying SOAP-specific validation:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>